jtheiner/SketchRecognition/README.md

 for all generated results (training process, images, frozen model, list of labels).

 #### How to prepare the dataset:
-1. Download the full dataset (ca. 40GB) using "download.sh" or download a subset manually (<https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap>) and put the files into the "dataset" directory.
+1. Download the full dataset (ca. 40GB) via script or download a subset manually (<https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap>) and put the files into the "dataset" directory.

 2. Adapt the parameters in "split_train_test.py" to setup the directories, to reduce